 - All staff have received Anti-Radicalisation training; children are 'Thrive screened', identifying vulnerable children and implementing support and intervention to ensure healthy social and emotional development. - Children are schooled regarding assessing and managing risk during PSHE/Circle Time and assemblies; we also teach children about Internet Safety. - With our excellence in Gymnastics, PE and active involvement in Forest School and Outdoor Education generally children are able to manage and assess risk well.
 We also run a 'Stepping Out' project each year which deals with road safety. - We have a strong Anti-bullying Policy (available on website).
 Because of this pupils are aware of what bullying is (reinforced through PSHCE/Circle Time and Assemblies) and what they can do about it, and how they can support others.
 Accordingly, instances of bullying are rare in school (bully log available). - 99% of parents in a recent survey acknowledged that the school was a happy and safe place. - Links established with The ChildLine Schools Service/NSPCC, which helps children to understand how to protect themselves from all forms of abuse.

-- A comprehensive action plan for attendance (especially PP and PA) - Further development of the Thrive programme. - Further development of Purposeful Play (outside environment and provision)
+- A comprehensive action plan for attendance (especially PP and PA) - Further development of the Thrive ftc programme. - Review of the school Behaviour Management and Self-Esteem Policy